cal2195/q/README.md

 ### Listing register contents

-To see what registers you have set and their contents, just type `q`:
+To see what registers you have set and their contents, just type <kbd>q</kbd>:

 ```
 > q